Effective date: July 1, 2017

 Consulting activities that create an actual or apparent conflict of interest with the faculty member's university duties must be disclosed in writing to the department head and college dean and the Office of Research Compliance.
 The faculty may accept the consulting assignment only if the Office of Research Compliance determines that adequate safeguards to eliminate or appropriately reduce the effect of the conflict of interest can be implemented through an appropriate Conflict Management Plan before the assignment begins.

 All consulting assignments must be reported annually to the Board of Regents using the procedures established by the university.

 Faculty on academic-year contracts and part-time faculty may engage in consulting activities during the hours and periods they are not under contract to the university.
 Any use of university facilities, equipment, or personnel must conform to Section10.

 8. CONSULTING DURING LEAVE PERIODS

-The university encourages faculty members to take annual leave for rest and recuperation.
-However, compensated consulting activities conducted during annual leave periods should conform to the policies in this section.
+The university encourages faculty members on 12-month contracts to take annual leave for rest and recuperation.
+However, compensated consulting activities conducted during annual leave periods should conform to the policies in this section

 9. CONSULTING ACTIVITIES IN FACULTY REVIEWS